Application Procedures for M.A. and Ph.D. Programs

 - Graduate Record Exam (GRE) scores must be sent directly to Kent State from the Educational Testing Service (R1367 is the Kent State code).

-- A letter of intent, highlighting information you would like the admissions committee to know (master's students), should be uploaded through the online application process.
+- A letter of intent, highlighting information you would like the admissions committee to know (master's students).
+Letters may be submitted directly to graduate studies using the email@example.com

 - Students applying through the combined baccalaureate-master's program (CBMP) must also submit a completed CBMP form.
 Students should have their academic advisor in SPA inspect the form prior to putting it in Mrs. Vicki Neading's mailbox in the Kent State Speech and Hearing Clinic.